ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     Deterministic signatures do not require additional random data, and result in an identical signature for the same inputs.

     Signature verification does not distinguish between a hedged and a deterministic signature.
-    Either form of algorithm can be used when verifying a signature.
+    Either hedged or deterministic algorithms can be used when verifying a signature.

+    When computing a signature, the key's permitted-algorithm policy must match the requested algorithm, treating hedged and deterministic versions as distinct.
+    When verifying a signature, the hedged and deterministic versions of each algorithm are considered equivalent when checking the key's permitted-algorithm policy.

 .. note::
     Contexts are not supported in the current version of this specification because there is no suitable signature interface that can take the context as a parameter.